 Does this mean families are less interested in homeschooling than before?
 No, only that there are fewer school age children than in previous years.

 Notice how the number of children in elementary school starts to dip in 2005, and how the total number has rather leveled off in recent times?
 That homeschooling is growing when there are even fewer children, is in itself amazing!
-Our growth rate in 2012 (from 2011) averaged around 4.5%, while public school enrollment was declining.
+Our growth rate in 2013 (from 2012) averaged around 7.6%, while public school enrollment was nearly stable.

 Additional Resources for Numbers of Homeschoolers

 Three percent of American students — about 1.5 million children — are homeschooled, according to the 2012 Statistical Abstract recently released by the U.S. Census Bureau.
 The Census, which relies on data from 2007, also offers a sense of what kind of families choose homeschooling: Compared to the American school parents as a whole, homeschool parents are more likely to be white and have a four-year college degree, and have a household of two parents and at least three children.
 (Note: my estimate is based on the number of children, ages 5-17, in each state in the summer of 2012.)